Updated June 2020

 Since its founding in 1919, the American Legion has been an advocate for America’s veterans, a friend of the US military, a sponsor of community-based programs for young people, and a spokesman for patriotic values.
 Nearly 2.8 million members make it the nation’s largest veterans group, with about 15,000 local posts and six foreign countries.
 Membership is restricted to men and women who served in the US military during an official period of conflict.

 Cokato Post 209 was also founded in 1919.
-Members meet in the back room of city hall the third Monday of the month at 7 p.m., except in March and December, when there are potluck dinners at the city hall at 6:30 p.m.
+Members meet in city hall the third Monday of the month at 7 p.m., except in March and December, when there are potluck dinners at the city hall at 6:30 p.m.
 In July there is no meeting.

 Currently, there are 60 members, and new members are always welcome.
 Contact John Bergmann at 320-286-2711 for membership information.

-Officers for 2019 are Dorene Erickson, president; Jarod Sebring, vice president/treasurer; Johanna Ellison, board member; Judy Mumford-Torrez, board member; Paulie Johnson, past president; and Teresa Martinson, executive secretary.
-Questions or requests for information may be directed to Teresa Martinson at firstname.lastname@example.org.
+Officers for 2020 are Jarod Sebring, president/treasurer; Johanna Ellison, board member; Dorene Erickson, past president; and Teresa Martinson, executive secretary.
+Questions or requests for information may be directed to Teresa Martinson at: firstname.lastname@example.org.

 The organizers meet at the Cokato City Hall in the spring and fall.
 Anyone interested in joining may contact Cokato City Hall for further information.